inet-framework/inet/doc/src/developers-guide/ch-packets.rst

 -  many protocol specific field based chunks (e.g. :cpp:`Ipv4Header`
    subclass of :cpp:`FieldsChunk`)

+In addition, communication protocols and applications often define their own chunk types.
+User-defined chunks are normally defined in ``msg`` files as a subclass of :cpp:`FieldsChunk`, which the OMNeT++ MSG compiler turns into C++ code.
+It is also possible to write a user defined chunk from scratch.

-Applications and communication protocols most often construct simple chunks to represent application data and protocol headers.
-The following examples demonstrate the construction of various simple chunks.
+Chunks usually represent application data and protocol headers.
+The following examples demonstrate the construction of various chunks.

 .. literalinclude:: lib/Snippets.cc
    :language: cpp